logaretm/vee-validate/docs/guide/rules.md

 <input name="after_field_target" ref="afterTarget" :class="{'input': true, 'is-danger': errors.has('after_field') }" type="text" placeholder="DD/MM/YYYY">

 ::: tip
   Target based rules like `after`, `before`, and `confirmed` can target custom components as well as native inputs, but the target field must have a `ref` attribute set and the confirmed parameter must be the same ref value.
+For [validation providers](./components/validation-provider.md) the target field must have a `vid` prop set instead of the `ref`.
 :::

 ```html